Weidkamp Road closed in Lynden after semi-truck crashes, unleashes millions of bees

 (Photo courtesy of Whatcom County Sheriff's Office)

 The Whatcom County Sheriff’s Office (WCSO) reported a rolled-over semi-truck that was transporting bees on Weidkamp Road in Lynden.
-Approximately 250 million bees got loose after the accident.
+Approximately 14 million bees got loose after the accident, far lower than the sheriff’s office’s initial report of 250 million.

 The car accident occurred at 3:30 a.m.
-No injuries have been reported.
+No injuries were reported.

-WCSO released a statement confirming that Weidkamp Road in Lynden is closed from West Badger Road to Loomis Trail Road.
-WCSO advises drivers to avoid the area entirely.
+WCSO released a statement confirming that Weidkamp Road in Lynden was closed from West Badger Road to Loomis Trail Road.
+WCSO advised drivers to avoid the area entirely.

 “WCSO deputies, Whatcom County Public Works, and a bee expert are on-scene with the truck-load of pollinating bees,” WCSO stated in the post.